Holden Commodore (VE): Series I

 The MY09 models were launched on 15 March 2008.
 Six airbags became the standard across the range, replacing the previous two airbags in the Omega variant and four in the SV6.
 Standard features—such as air conditioning, 16-inch alloy wheels, body-coloured wing mirrors and door handles and a new grille insert with chrome accents—were added to the Omega models.
 The subsequent MY09.5 upgrades affected models ordered from 21 October 2008 and produced from November of that year.
 These updates included standardising the instrument cluster illumination and removing the turn-by-turn navigation and Berlina V8 options.
 The "premium" version of the Alloytec V6 was introduced to the Omega and Berlina, offering improved fuel consumption with a slight reduction in engine output (see above).
 Various safety upgrades were also implemented (see above).
 Additional MY09.5 changes were introduced in March 2009.
-The space-saver spare wheel was discontinued, with two options offered instead: a lightweight tire inflator kit or a full-size spare wheel.
+The space-saver spare wheel was discontinued, with two options offered instead: a lightweight tyre inflator kit or a full-size spare wheel.
 The Sportwagon body styles of the Calais V and SS V variants received an alloy spare wheel if the full-size spare were chosen, while the remainder of the line-up received a steel-wheel spare.
-Holden also replaced the dark-grey horizontal dashboard strip and steering wheel spokes on the SV6, SS and SS V with a matt silver finish.
+Holden also replaced the dark-grey horizontal dashboard strip and steering wheel spokes on the SV6, SS and SS V with a matte silver finish.
 Safety upgrades introduced to the Omega sedan in October were also added to the Omega Sportwagon (see above).

 The MY10 versions of the VE series were released in September 2009, featuring new 3.0-litre and 3.6-litre V6 engines with Spark Ignition Direct Injection (SIDI) technology, paired with a new six-speed automatic transmission (see above).
 These updated powertrains were branded under Holden's EcoLine range, with all SIDI models identifiable by repositioned EcoLine badges and, for the 3.0-litre models, twin exhaust outlets.
 The updated models also include recalibrated suspension and an additional ball joint in the rear suspension.
 A sturdier, 24 mm-thick rear anti-roll bar was also added.
-Enhanced engine-bay sound insulation and a new muffler have reduced noise, vibration and harshness, while lighter, low-rolling-resistance tires further improve fuel efficiency.
+Enhanced engine-bay sound insulation and a new muffler have reduced noise, vibration and harshness, while lighter, low-rolling-resistance tyres further improve fuel efficiency.
 The MY10 update introduced the Tremec TR-6060 six-speed manual transmission with an upgraded clutch.